 What is condo insurance and what does it cover?

 Despite condo insurance being in an entirely different insurance arena than homeowners or renters insurance, it still shares similar elements.
 Unlike a homeowners policy, your condo insurance doesn’t cover damages to the surrounding area or the exterior walls of your condo.
-It provides coverage interiorly - for you and your personal belongings within the unit.
-Coverage for the exterior of your condo, and surrounding areas, is built into what is referred to as a master policy or a HOA policy; which is owned and maintained by the owner of the condominium complex.
+It provides coverage interiorly—for you and your personal belongings within the unit.
+Coverage for the exterior of your condo, and surrounding areas is built into what is referred to as a master policy or an HOA policy; which is owned and maintained by the owner of the condominium complex.
 Together, your condo policy and your condo association master policy work together to protect you and your assets.

 A further look into your condo policy

-Typically, homeowners policies is broken down into HO-2, HO-3, and HO-5 policy types.
+Typically, homeowners policies are broken down into HO-2, HO-3, and HO-5 policy types.
 The distinctions within these policies refer to what they will and will not cover.
-If you own a condo, your condo insurance fits into a modified HO-2 policy known as a HO-6.
+If you own a condo, your condo insurance fits into a modified HO-2 policy known as an HO-6.
 This policy is what the insurance world refers to as a "named-peril policy," meaning all risks that will be covered are named within the policy contract.
-Let’s explore further.
+Let’s explore these risks further.

 Within the physical damage portion of your condo insurance contract, there are some caveats that are dependent on the HOA master policy plan.
 If your master plan has an “all-in” option, it will usually cover original items built into your unit such as appliances, lighting fixtures, wiring, and plumbing.
 However, if your HOA uses a “bare walls” policy, you will need to make sure your condo insurance policy covers everything within your actual unit.

 - Wind and hail

 - Vehicles not owned or operated by a resident

 - Burst Pipe

 - Intentional damages